TimothyAllman/PloomberPipelineTemplate/README.md

 or

 ```
-open the InstallMe.ipynb notebook in VsCode and click Run All to execute all cells install all dependencies
+open the InstallMe.ipynb notebook in VsCode and click Run All to execute all cells and install all dependencies
 ```